Kirk Cousins Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- In eight matchups against the Bears, Cousins averaged 193.4 passing yards per game, 64.1 yards less than his over/under for Sunday.
+- Cousins' 193.4 passing yards per game in eight matchups against the Bears are 65.1 fewer yards than his over/under in Sunday's game.

-- Cousins threw a touchdown pass six times and multiple TDS four times over four of those contests against the Bears.
+- Cousins threw a touchdown pass six times and multiple TDS four times over four of those games against the Bears.

 - Note: Cousins' stats vs. Bears date back to 2016.

-- The Bears have the NFL's fourth-ranked pass defense this season, surrendering 210.8 yards per game through the air.
+- The Bears are giving up 210.8 passing yards per game this season, the NFL's fourth-ranked pass defense.

-- The Bears' defense is 24th in the league, conceding 1.8 passing touchdowns per game.
+- The Bears' defense is 24th in the league, giving up 1.8 passing touchdowns per game.

 Recent Performances